• Skip to primary navigation

 • 1 tbs ginger finely minced

-• 2 tsp curry powder more or less depending on your taste preferences
+• 2 teaspoon curry powder more or less depending on your taste preferences

 • 2 carrots finely chopped